-Over the past several years, both the U.S. and Canadian governments have instructed that all manufacturers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been standardly used in air conditioners and heat pumps for many decades.
-These mandates are suppose to have the HVAC industry shift to a more environmentally friendly refrigerant with a technical label R410A.
+Over the past several years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been standardly used in air conditioners and heat pumps for the last several decades.
+These mandates are suppose to have the HVAC industry turn to a more environmentally friendly refrigerant with a technical label R410A.
 R410A has been verified to be safer for the environment.

-Austin homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically considered a replacement “part”.
+Austin homeowners should know that these Dry Charged Units are allowed in the U.S. and Canada.
+Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically deemed a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
 Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Reasons to buy an R-410A refrigerant system

 Current R-410A systems offer benefits to Austin homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Greater energy efficiency for comfort at a cost savings